 If you’re running the stock Magento checkout, you’ll be looking for two things: /checkout/onepage/ and /checkout/onepage/success.
 The unique pageviews are what we’ll use to calculate checkout success.

 You’ll want to divide the number of unique page views of the success page by the number of people who have viewed the checkout.
 In this example, it’s 5885/9900 for a checkout success of 59%.
-If you find your checkout process can use some work, there’s generally a few things you can do to improve it.
+If you find your checkout process can use some work, there are generally a few things you can do to improve it.

 Getting More Detailed Data